Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables: Additional Proofs

 \begin{enumerate} \item For $i=1,...,k$, either: \begin{enumerate} \item the elements of $W_i$ are non-descendants of $y$, and $(z_i\indep y|W_i)_{G_{E}}$ where $G_{E}$ is the graph obtained by deleting the edges $E$ from $G$. \item the elements of $W_i$ are non-descendants of $z_i$ and $y$, and $(z_i\indep y|W_i)_{G_{E\cup E_{z_i}}}$ where $G_{E\cup E_{z_i}}$ is the graph obtained by deleting the edges $E$, $E_Z\cap (Inc(z_i))$ from $G$. \end{enumerate} \item for $i=1,...,k$, $p_i$ is an unblocked path between $z_i$ and $x_i$, not blocked by $W_i$, where $x_i=He(\alpha_i)$, \item the set of paths $\{p_1,...,p_k\}$ has no sided intersection \end{enumerate} \end{restatable}

 \begin{supptheorem} If there exists an auxiliary instrumental set for structural coefficients $\{\alpha_1,\alpha_2,...,\alpha_k\}$, then the coefficients are identifiable. \end{supptheorem}

-\begin{proof} This proof is a modification of \citet{brito:pea02a}'s proof of instrumental sets.
+\begin{proof} Here, we will do the same exact proof as for standard AV, using $\tau_z$ to represent the extra determinant with respect to $z$.

+The above equation shows that the system of linear equations used for instrumental sets is also valid for AVs.
+To show that this system can be solved, we modify \citet{brito:pea02a}'s proof of instrumental sets.
 The modifications span multiple lemmas, therefore the full proof is given as appendix \ref{sec:supptheorem} of this document (below). \end{proof}

 \stepcounter{theorem}

 \begin{restatable}{theorem}{aqivid} If $Z^*$ is a quasi-instrumental set for $E$, then the coefficients $E$ are identifiable. \end{restatable}

 \begin{proof} Suppose we have a quasi-instrumental set for $E=\{e_1,...,e_k\}$ with $Z^* = \{z_1,...,z_k\}$ ($z_i$ is referring to the auxiliary variable itself rather than its generator).
 We know that this set is solvable in the graph $G_{E_y}$, where the graph is obtained by deleting the edges $T = E_{Z}\cap Inc(y)$ from $G$, since it is an auxiliary instrumental set for the graph.